Mohammedimad01/Google-Play-Analytics/README.md

 ## Author

-Mohammed — built as a portfolio project for the Google Data Analytics Apprenticeship 2027 application.
+Mohammed — built as a project on Google Analytics